 Some airports are massive and sprawling buildings and even a layover of 90 minutes will not be enough to get you between flights on time.
 I always allow at least 2 hours between flights on international routes, and even longer if I have to pass through immigration and collect my luggage to board a domestic flight – I would recommend 4 hours.
-If you do have a tight connection time between flights ask for a seat near the front of the plane.
+If you do have a tight connection time between flights, ask for a seat near the front of the plane.

-Remember that if you miss your connecting flight it can cause you some real problems.
+Remember that if you miss your connecting flight, it can cause you some real problems.
 If both your arriving and connecting flight are with the same airline, they are more likely to assist you as it was their flight that caused you to miss your connection.
-However, if you are changing airlines then it will be harder to get the assistance you need as the airline of the connecting flight can rightly say that they are not to blame.
+However, if you are changing airlines, then it will be harder to get the assistance you need as the airline of the connecting flight can rightly say that they are not to blame.

 What you do at an airport during your layover depends on the length of your layover.
-Anything around the 2 hour mark means you only have time to transit with maybe a quick meal and toilet stop.
+Anything around the 2-hour mark means you only have time to transit with maybe a quick meal and toilet stop.
 Remember to head to your gate as quickly as possible.

 The most reasonable layover time is that of 3-4 hours – it gives you time to wander around to see what is on offer.
-Remember to not get lost in the duty-free shopping or restaurants.
+Remember not to get lost in the duty-free shopping or restaurants.
 It is incredible how many flights I’ve been on when luggage is offloaded because passengers never boarded the plane on time.
-Best to stay in the region of your gate and set an alarm on your phone or watch for around 60 minutes before your flight, and when it goes off, time to head to the gate.
+Best to stay in the region of your gate and set the alarm on your phone or watch for around 60 minutes before your flight, and when it goes off, time to head to the gate.

 The worst layover times are those of 5 – 7 hours.
 Not enough time to leave the airport, and you are effectively stuck in transit within the airport.
 If you can, avail yourself of an airport lounge do so, but even then time can pass slowly – but some of these lounges offer things such as beds and showers so you can refresh yourself between flights.
-Remember that many airport lounges do not make boarding announcements, so again set an alarm on your phone or watch to tell you when it’s time to head to the gates.
+Remember that many airport lounges do not make boarding announcements, so again set the alarm on your phone or watch to tell you when it’s time to head to the gates.

 For anything 8 hours or more, it’s time to consider an airport hotel within the airport, The price of these can vary considerably, but you are likely to pay far more than a hotel outside of the airport.
-The other option is to consider an airport hotel that is within walking or shuttle distance to the terminal, but even a time of 8 hours will quickly reduce to 5 if you have to pass through passport control and security checks again to board the plane, plus the time taken to check-in and out of the hotel.
+The other option is to consider an airport hotel that is within walking or shuttle distance to the terminal.
+Still, even a time of 8 hours will quickly reduce to 5 if you have to pass through passport control and security checks again to board the plane, plus the time taken to check-in and out of the hotel.
 For me, I would never leave an airport if my connection time is 8 hours or less as I won’t get restful sleep due to knowing I have such a short time before it’s time to return to the airport.
 Don’t want to be late for that next flight!

-When organising my itinerary for very long haul routes (combined flying time of more than 15 hours) I try to organise a long layover of more than 10-12 hours so that I can leave the airport and head to a nearby hotel for a good night’s sleep.
+When organising my itinerary for very long haul routes (combined flying time of more than 15 hours), I try to arrange a long layover of more than 10-12 hours so that I can leave the airport and head to a nearby hotel for a good night’s sleep.
 If less than this time, I head to an airport lounge or a hotel within the airport, thus saving the need to pass through passport control and even more security checks and allowing me more sleep time.